Post-installation and configuration guidelines for Microsoft Dynamics 365

 Set the binding in Deployment Manager.
 This is done on the Web Address tab of the Properties page for the deployment.
 For more information about how change the bindings see Microsoft Dynamics 365 deployment properties.

-If you want to make other Customer Engagement services more secure and Dynamics 365 for Customer Engagement is installed by using separate server roles, repeat the previous steps for the additional server roles.
+If you want to make other Customer Engagement services more secure and Dynamics 365 Customer Engagement (on-premises) is installed by using separate server roles, repeat the previous steps for the additional server roles.

 Configure a Dynamics 365 Internet-facing deployment